-To schedule a free 30 minute consultation with a dedicated estate planning attorney, call Daniel J. Krause at (608) 268-5751 today.
+To schedule a consultation with a dedicated estate planning attorney, call Daniel J. Krause at (608) 268-5751 today.
 Mr. Krause is a knowledgeable and experienced Wisconsin probate lawyer.
 He is available to assist clients located throughout the State of Wisconsin with trusts, probate matters, health care documents, insurance, powers of attorney, wills, and a variety of other estate planning tools.
 To speak with a dedicated Wisconsin estate planning lawyer, please contact the Krause Law Offices LLC through our website.

 Taking Advantage of the Current Federal Gift-Tax Exemption as Part of Your Wisconsin Estate Plan, Wisconsin Probate & Estate Planning Lawyer Blog, July 5, 2012